d4rkc0nd0r/misc/projects/extract firmware for fun and non-profit/README.md

 You can find the dumped firmware [here](https://github.com/d4rkc0nd0r/misc/tree/main/projects/extract%20firmware%20for%20fun%20and%20non-profit/firmware) <br>

+[Here](https://github.com/d4rkc0nd0r/misc/tree/main/projects/extract%20firmware%20for%20fun%20and%20non-profit/setup_images), you can find on how I setup my project.

 **If interested, you can emulate it on QEMU**
 * **clean_firmware.7z is the `LZMA` compressed binary**
 * **router.bin is the unpacked binary, result of clean_firmware.7z**